Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Timing your Albanian Riviera road trip well can make the difference between a smooth, scenic journey and a hot, crowded crawl.
 While the SH8 is stunning year-round, each season brings its challenges and rewards.

 Spring (April–June) and Autumn (September–October) are ideal.
-Expect cooler temperatures, blooming wildflowers, quieter beaches, and far fewer cars on the road—especially tour buses on the Llogara Pass.
-These months offer the sweet spot between weather and crowd control.
+Expect cooler temperatures, blooming wildflowers, quieter beaches, and far fewer cars on the road.
+To give you a real-world example from our trip, the sea in late September was a perfect 25°C (77°F), with air temperatures hovering around 28-30°C (82-86°F).
+At the Llogara Pass viewpoint, we encountered only a single Polish tour bus, and thankfully, traffic was light.
+These months truly offer the sweet spot between weather and crowd control.

 Summer (July–August) is undeniably beautiful, with perfect beach weather and that electric coastal buzz.
 But be prepared for heavy traffic on the winding stretches (especially near Llogara), packed accommodation, and full sun from early morning until well into the evening.
 A working AC is essential, not optional.